tercen/immunophenotyping_guide/docs/2_2_Remove Channels.md

 A new line will be created.

-- Factor = Channel_description.
+- Factor = channel_description.
 - Logic = equals.
 - Definition = CD38.

-*Note: You can click the search icon beside a line to look up any available values in the filter definition.*

 >:bulb:
+You can click the search icon beside a line to look up any available values in the filter definition.

+Press OK.

+>:bulb:
 To reverse an exclusion and add the channel back into the analysis click the minus button to remove the line.

-Press OK.

 Press Save.